slipcor/TreeAssist/readme.md

   - implement configuration settings about when and how to remove trees automatically or to clean up
 - [read more](doc/changelog.md)

+// TODO: move all node implementation to tree types where it makes sense
+// TODO: add force comments for the default config

 ***

 ## Phoning home